Our pick for an everyday Citi travel card: Costco Anywhere Visa® Card by Citi

-Chase and American Express products often dominate in the travel space, but a Citi travel card might be well worth a look too.
+Chase and American Express products often dominate in the travel space, but a travel card from Citi — a finder.com advertising partner — might be well worth a look too.

 To choose the right card, consider whether you want a product for ThankYou Points, American Airlines, Costco or Expedia.
 Then think about the bonus rewards you might earn.

 There are 12 Citi travel cards that offer either rewards redeemable for travel or bonus rewards for travel spending.